inesmlima/THM_Labs/README.md

 # THM_Labs
 Documentation on TryHackMe Labs resolution

-Each Lab will have a dedicated file in the directory.
+Each Lab will have a dedicated file in the repository.
 The goal is to improve technical documentation and increase hands-on experience with different tools currently required in the industry.